-It took some trial and error steps to get all the preconditions right (we discuss this issue in detail in Section 5).
+There are numerous preconditions to guard the execution of verifyPIN.
+It took some trial and error steps to get all the preconditions right (we discuss this issue in detail in Sect.
+5).
 Missing even the smallest one renders the program not terminating normally.
-This proof obligation is proven automatically by the KeY Prover in slightly more than 3 minutes5 with less that 10000 proof steps.
-This proves that the verifyPIN method, given the preconditions, indeed can only throw ISOException.
+This proof obligation is proven automatically by the KeY Prover in slightly more than 3 minutes4 with less that 10000 proof steps.